 This allows businesses to keep their marketing efforts front of mind, whenever a user has an experience with your brand the journey from discovery to purchase should be simple, that means clicking on an ad that takes them to the product page rather than the home page as well as making items easy to find in your physical location and not being confused by your store layout as they struggle to find the checkout.

-Brands must make investments into marketing their brand, business and product in a way that helps the consumer along their buying journey.
+Brands must make investments into marketing their brand, business and product in a way that helps the consumer along their buying journey, allowing for more conversions.
 This is why so many brands are choosing growth marketing over traditional marketing.
 Growth Marketing encompasses everything involved in traditional marketing to create a stronger consumer experience rather than treating each marketing tool as its own silo.
 Growth marketing puts the consumer front and centre rather than the product.

 As Marie Gulin-Merle mentioned, in order to keep up with digital content optimization, businesses need to be constantly creating new content.
 The information hungry consumer demands to be kept up to date and wants to connect with brands on a deeper level than a simple transaction.
 Research from HubSpot suggests that websites that generate more than 11 blogs per month see a 3X increase in traffic and a 4X increase in leads – the equation is simple: invest in a growth marketing strategy and see the results.
 This is the single biggest growth area for businesses with a digital presence to create a competitive advantage.